f-giraud/neat-starter/src/property/ocean-view-townhouse.md

 ### **Location:**

-Nusa Dua
+Nusa Dua Peninsula

-The Nusa Dua Townhouse project is located on a hill at the southeast part of the Nusa Dua peninsula providing an incredible and unobstructed view of the ocean,
+Nestled on a hill at the southeast part of the Nusa Dua peninsula, Ocean Breeze offers an amazing view of the ocean straight from the living room.

-This prime location is only few minutes away from the new Pandawa Golf & Country Club, incredible restaurants located in nearby 5 stars hotels, the world famous Uluwatu surf spot, and Jimbaran renowned for his fish restaurant on the beach.
+This prime location is only few minutes away from the new Pandawa Golf & Country Club, incredible restaurants located in nearby 5 stars hotels, the world famous Uluwatu surf spot, and Jimbaran renowned for its fish restaurants on the beach.

+The area of Nusa Dua is famous among the tourists as a getaway for those looking for peaceful and serene paradise.

 ### **Why Invest with Us:**